fengyunzaidushi/awesome-github-repos/data.md

 *   [searxng/searxng](https://github.com/searxng/searxng) - SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled.

-*   [llamastack/llama-stack](https://github.com/llamastack/llama-stack) - Composable building blocks to build Llama Apps
+*   [llamastack/llama-stack](https://github.com/llamastack/llama-stack) - Composable building blocks to build LLM Apps

 *   [microsoft/RD-Agent](https://github.com/microsoft/RD-Agent) - Research and development (R\&D) is crucial for the enhancement of industrial productivity, especially in the AI era, where the core aspects of R\&D are mainly focused on data and models.
 We are committed to automating these high-value generic R\&D processes through R\&D-Agent, which lets AI drive data-driven AI. 🔗https://aka.ms/RD-Agent-Tech-Report